Enrollment and registration information is provided below.

 To register for classes, you use your Andrew ID and password to access Online Registration (OLR).

 Please note, the Tepper School of Business uses its own registration system.
 For more information, see the Non-Tepper Student Course Requests website.

-Maximum Units Per Semester: You may take a maximum of 50 units per semester, except for MSIT students who have a 48-unit maximum.
+Maximum Units Per Semester: You may take a maximum of 48 units per semester.
 Students generally take 36-48 units per semester.
-If you would like to take more than the maximum units, you must submit a petition to the INI Enrollment Services Office, who will then forward it to your academic advisor for approval.
+If you would like to take more than the maximum units, you must submit a petition to the INI Enrollment Services Office, who will then forward it to the advisor committee for review.
 INI students, whether U.S. or international, must register for a minimum of 36 units each semester, except for the summer and the graduating semester (specific criteria must be met).

-Waitlists: Typically, INI students are waitlisted for courses due to the popularity of the subject matter or so departments can ensure that the students who need the courses to graduate have priority.
-This is common in all departments (including the INI) during the registration period, and it does not mean that you will not get into the class.
+Waitlists: Typically, INI students are waitlisted for courses due to either the popularity of the subject matter or so departments can ensure that the students who need the courses to graduate have priority.
+This is common in all departments (including the INI) during the registration period, and it does not mean that you will not be enrolled in the course.

 Tagging Up: This term refers to confirming your position on waitlists.
 Towards the end of the registration period, Enrollment Services generates emails asking students on waitlists to confirm their position on the list.
 If a student does not tag up, they are dropped from the waitlist.

 Add/Drop and Course Auditing: You have the option to add and drop courses within a certain period of time at the beginning of each semester.
 The deadlines for these actions are listed on the Academic Calendar.
 You should regularly consult this calendar, as well as the Tepper and Heinz calendars whose add/drop deadlines are different.